JujuAdams/Scribble/latest/scribble-methods.md

 Sets the colour and thickness for a procedural MSDF border.
 Setting the thickness to `0` will prevent the border from being drawn at all.
 If you find that your glyphs have filled (or partially filled) backgrounds, [regenerate your MSDF fonts](msdf-fonts) using a larger `pxrange`.

+?> This method will only affect [MSDF fonts](msdf-fonts).
+If you'd like to add outlines to standard fonts or spritefonts, you may want to consider [baking this effect](fonts?id=scribble_font_bake_outline_4dirsourcefontname-newfontname-color-smooth).

 &nbsp;

 ## `.msdf_feather(thickness)`